The label can be applied to a:

 - Vehicles: once ready, the vehicle is checked at the manufacturer’s site by the ITxPT Laboratory.
 Tests are run with the ITxPT mobile laboratory tools to check compliance with the ITxPT specifications

-- Modules (hardware or software): once ready, the module is installed on the ITxPT platform located in Paris.
+- Modules (hardware and/or software): once ready, the module is installed on the ITxPT platform located in Paris.
 Iterative tests are run to check the compliance with the ITxPT specifications

 - Back-offices: once ready, the back-office must be connected to the ITxPT platform on time as scheduled.
 Iterative tests are run to check compliance with the ITxPT specifications